Formerly known as H. Beck, Inc., Grove Point Advisors has headquarters in Rockville, Maryland and billions in assets under management (AUM).

 As a subsidiary of a large holding company, Grove Point Advisors has many affiliations, which can present potential conflicts of interest.
 Similarly, IARs who have multiple roles (brokers and insurance agents) may have conflicts of interest.
 When you receive recommendations from your IAR, be sure you know what they are based on and whether and how the advisor and firm may benefit from your following them.
 As a fiduciary, your advisor is obligated to tell you.

-In its most recent SEC filings, Grove Point Advisors has not reported any legal or disciplinary actions that occurred or were resolved in the last 10 years.
+In its most recent SEC filings, Grove Point Advisors has reported at least 5 disciplinary actions that occurred or were resolved in the last 10 years, all of which were for affiliated firms.

 All information was accurate as of the writing of this article.